Create Your City Living Profile

 It’s a little known fact that many Real Estate Agents also show rental properties.
 So consider working with one of our trusted City Living Experts.
 There are other Real Estate Agents in the city who will work with you as well.
 The important thing is to find someone you feel comfortable working with.
 You can see which rentals are listed with agents at MRISHomes.com by selecting the "Residential Rentals" options in your search.

-Getting Your Keys
+Getting Your Keys and Moving In

 Most people don’t consider negotiating a lease but the fact is that leases are just like any other contract that can be amended to suit the needs of either the landlord or tenant.
 Before signing a lease it’s important to know exactly what stipulations the lease entails and under what circumstances can your lease be broken.
 Believe it or not, in Maryland a binding lease can be written or oral.